 So, if you are on the receiving end of a troll, what can you do?

 Do Not Ignore It!

 The first and essential tip is, do not ignore it!
 You should respond swiftly and calmly, and reasonably, as soon as possible.

 Trolling is like bullying.
 The troller is confident enough to do it.
-Knowing that there will be a few sheep-like individuals who will join in and back them up.
+It knows that there will be a few sheep-like individuals who will join in and back them up.
 So, in the same way as confronting a bully head-on, you do the same thing online to diffuse the situation.

 Suggestions such as: ‘you are entitled, of course, in your opinion.
 But I would invite you to meet me or have a face-to-face Zoom with me to discuss this in person.
 Or, ‘I am afraid you are wrong in your assumptions for the following reasons…’ or ‘let me put you right on a few inaccuracies in your comments….’

 Of course, what you don’t want to do is to get embroiled in a whole batch of further comments, and so you need to think very carefully about how to approach the response and make it as ‘closed’ as possible: do not leave it open for further comment.
 And think hard before you reply (if the troll does reply).